eriky/ESClient/README.rst

 Credits
 =======
-This client library was written by Erik-Jan van Baaren (erikjan@gmail.com)
+This client library was written by Erik-Jan van Baaren (erikjan@gmail.com) Others have contributed bugfixes or extensions too (thanks!)
 The style of this library is inspired by `pyelasticsearch`_.

 Dependencies